Electric Loco Shed, Valsad

 Electric Loco Shed, Valsad is an electric engine shed located in Valsad, in the Indian state of Gujarat.
 It is located to south of Valsad railway station, it falls under the Mumbai WR railway division of Western Railway.
 It is the largest of locomotive sheds in the Western Railway zone.

 History

 It was established in the 1970s specifically to home dual-power locos.
 It holds more than 50 WAG-5 class locomotives.
-Post AC conversion of Western Railway, few WAG-5, and all WCAM-2 fleet were transferred to Central Railway's Kalyan Loco Shed.
-WCAM-1 were slowly condemned.
-The shed received WAG-7 in 2013.
+Post AC conversion of Western Railway, few WAG-5, and all WCAM-2P fleet were transferred to Central Railway's Kalyan Loco Shed, and the WCAM-2Ps were later reclassified as WCAM-2.
+WCAM-1 were slowly condemned and later, all units of this class got scrapped by 2015.
+The shed received WAG-7 in 2013 but however, it transferred them to Ratlam Loco Shed in order to make space for the newer WAG-9 locomotives.
+The shed also received WAP-4 locomotives from Vadodara Loco Shed.

 The shed houses over 100 electric locomotives.
-It is the only loco shed on WR which had housed the AC/DC locomotives like WCAM-1 and WCAM-2, WCAM-2P and one of the only two in India; the other being Kalyan Loco Shed on Central Railway to house AC/DC dual powered electric locomotives.
+It was the only loco shed on Western Railway which had housed the AC/DC locomotives, like WCAM-1 and WCAM-2P and one of the only two in India; the other being Kalyan Loco Shed on Central Railway to house AC/DC dual powered electric locomotives.
 Recently many WAG-5/5As have been homed at Valsad which are pure AC locomotives.